biocompute-objects/BCO_Documentation/content/description-domain.md

 ### 2.4.2 External References "xref"

 This field contains a list of the databases and/or ontology IDs that are cross-referenced in the BCO.
 The external references are used to provide more specificity in the information related to BCO entries.
 Cross-referenced resources need to be available in the public domain.
 The external references are stored in the form of prefixed identifiers (CURIEs).
 These CURIEs map directly to the URIs maintained by identifiers.org.
-See Appendix-II for a list of the CURIEs used in this example.

 ```json
         "xref": [